-The question of the age of the earth has produced heated discussions on Internet debate boards, TV, radio, in classrooms, and in many churches, Christian colleges, and seminaries.
+How old is the earth?
+The question of the age of the earth has produced heated discussions on internet debate boards, TV, radio, in classrooms, and in many churches, Christian colleges, and seminaries.
 The primary sides are

 The difference is immense!
-Let’s give a little history of where these two basic calculations came from and which worldview is more reasonable.
+Let’s give a little history of where these two basic calculations came from and which worldview is more reasonable when answering the question, "how old is the earth?"

 Simply put, it came from the Bible.
 Of course, the Bible doesn’t say explicitly anywhere, “The earth is 6,000 years old.”
 Good thing it doesn’t; otherwise it would be out of date the following year.
 But we wouldn’t expect an all-knowing God to make that kind of a mistake.